A complete guide to planning and going on a fantastic wildlife river cruise on the Kinabatangan River near Sukau, Sabah.

-Are you planning to add a Kinabatangan River Cruise to your Sabah itinerary?
-During our trip to Sukau, we went on several riverboat trips to see the amazing wildlife on the river.
-It truly was one of the best wildlife experiences I’ve had in Asia, spotting a wide range of primates, crocodiles, and tropical birds.
+From here, you can take several riverboat trips to see the amazing wildlife on the river.
+These river cruises were truly among the best wildlife experiences I’ve had in Asia.
+We spotted a wide range of primates, crocodiles, and tropical birds.

 This trip includes your river cruises with a guide and a stay at the riverside Nature Lodge.
 But, more importantly, also includes transport in and out of the river area, which is the most difficult thing to arrange.

-How To Get to Kinabatangan River Independently
+How To Get to Sukau (Kinabatangan River) Independently

 While getting to the Kinabatangan River isn't the most straightforward process, it is possible to do it independently if you are on a budget.
 If you're looking to spend a couple of days here, then the best place to stay is the small village of Sukau.